Kvintasz/DesignPatterns_FactoryMethod/FactoryPattern_Asteroids/Description.md

         private int spiralRadius;
     }

-The exhaling version is same as the previous but it starts the exhaling task.
+The SpirallyMovingExhaleAsteroid class is same as the previous but it starts the exhaling task.

     public class SpirallyMovingExhaleAsteroid : SpirallyMovingAsteroid
     {